artghieri/A-Introduction-to-Python-3/guide.md

             print(f"Line {i + 1}: {line.strip()}")
 ```

-With the walrus operator, you can achieve the same result more succinctly:
+The walrus operator simplifies the same task by combining assignment and iteration into a single step:

 ```python
 with open("example.txt", "r") as file: